 While the Cordish Companies Live!
-Casino brand is new to PA, the privately-held Maryland company is bullish on the Keystone State.
+Casino brand is new to PA, the privately held Maryland company is bullish on the Keystone State.

-Newly-hired executive VP Joe Billhimer this week told PlayPennsylvania the company hopes to launch its online casino and sportsbook in mid-August.
-That’s well ahead of its virus-delayed brick and mortar projects, which include a mini-casino in suburban Pittsburgh and a full-sized casino in Philly.
+Newly hired executive VP Joe Billhimer this week told PlayPennsylvania the company hopes to launch its online casino and sportsbook in mid-August.
+That’s well ahead of its virus-delayed brick-and-mortar projects, which include a mini-casino in suburban Pittsburgh and a full-sized casino in Philly.

 Billhimer also reiterated the news PlayPennsylvania broke recently that Live! intends to bid for an available mini-casino license on Sept.
 2, with bidding starting at $7.5 million.
-He declined to name the locations, which must be named as part of the bid.
+He declined to name the locations, which must be specified as part of the bid.

 The current mini-site under construction should open in the fall and the Philly site in early 2021.